dkandalov/live-plugin/README.md

 What is this?
 =============

-This is experimental IntelliJ IDEA plugin for writing simple plugins in Groovy<br/>
+This is experimental IntelliJ IDEA plugin for writing plugins in Groovy at runtime<br/>
 (or running Groovy code inside IntelliJ).